geerlingguy/packer-ubuntu-1804/README.md

     export VAGRANT_CLOUD_TOKEN=ab44...95ef
     ```

-Change directory to the directory containing the `ubuntu1804.json` file and run Packer, specifying your Vagrant Cloud username and a new version number for this Vagrant box:
+Change working directory to the directory containing the `ubuntu1804.json` file and run Packer, specifying your Vagrant Cloud username and a new version number for this Vagrant box:

     $ packer build -var "username=yourVagrantCloudUsername" -var 'version=1.2.0' ubuntu1804.json

 After a few minutes, Packer should tell you the box was generated successfully, and the box was uploaded to Vagrant Cloud.

+### Download and run

+Change to a directory with no `Vagrantfile`:

+    $ mkdir testing
+    $ cd testing

+Initialize Vagrant based on the box you uploaded to Vagrant Cloud:

+    $ vagrant init yourVagrantCloudUsername/ubuntu1804

+Start Vagrant:

+    $ vagrant up

+Open a terminal session with the Vagrant box.
+The password is "vagrant":

+    $ vagrant ssh

+Observe how the host directory containing `ubuntu1804.json` is mounted on `/vagrant`:

+    $ ls /vagrant

+Exit the box:

+    $ exit

+Stop the box:

+    $ vagrant halt

+Delete the box and all associated files except `Vagrantfile`:

+    $ vagrant destroy

+This concludes the procedure to create a Vagrant Box, upload it to Vagrant Cloud and run it.

-### Skip upload to Vagrant Cloud
+### Usage without upload to Vagrant Cloud

+### Build

 If you do not care to push your box to Vagrant Cloud, edit the Packer configuration file `ubuntu1804.json`: